The CCDD has been postponed until further notice.

-Join us for this year's Charlotte Career Discovery Day (CCDD), where more than 100 local businesses and universities will share hands-on experiences with 2,000+ students in a highly engaging, interactive event.
+The Charlotte Career Discovery Day (CCDD) is where more than 100 local businesses and universities share hands-on experiences with 2,000+ students in highly engaging and interactive events.

 "It's an opportunity for… community partners to show off what they have and what they can do for our community."

 - Brian Schultz, Chief Academic Officer, Charlotte Mecklenburg Schools

 "Youth are so important to our future.
 That's not just a cliché because the reality is our future workforce and our future entrepreneur-force will depend on these young people, so we have to invest in them today."